Aditya-Narayan-Nayak/hacktoberfest/README.md

 Documentation - One of the easiest yet important way of contributing to a project is to add documentation to the project or help improve the current documentation.
 How to get started?
 Here are detailed step by step instructions:
+Here are some of the repositories I recommend to beginners:

+TesseractCoding/NeoAlgo
+surajsrv11/JavaScript
+api-platform/api-platform
+Step 3 - Start Hacking/Contributing
+Now once you have found the repositories you want to contribute into.
+It's now time to actually start hacking(contributing).

+Here are few points, you should keep in mind:

+Throughout the month of October, you have to make at least 4 valid pull requests in any repository on GitHub which is labelled hacktoberfest as previously mentioned.
+The pull requests you have made will have to go through a review process of 14 Days.
+You can check the status of your pull requests from here.
+Within that 14 Day review process, the repository owner will have a chance to see & evaluate your pull requests, if everything goes well & all 4 of your pull requests got accepted then after 14 days you will receive an email from Hacktoberfest organizers to claim your prize.
+In case, any of your pull requests wasn't accepted, you can try again to make more valid pull requests to different repositories before the end of Hacktoberfest 2020 (i.e. before October 30).
+I recommend you to make as many contributions as you can on multiple repositories, as this will increase the number of pull requests you have made & eventually your chances of completing Hacktoberfest 2020 challenge will increase as well!
+Congratulations!
+You are now all set to participate in Hacktoberfest 2020!

+Join our Telegram group which we have specially created to help beginners with Hacktoberfest 2020!

+If you have any questions, feel free to ask in comments, I'll be there to help & guide you throughout your Hacktoberfest journey.

+Thank you so much for reading!
+I hope I have covered everything required for you to get started with Hacktoberfest & win that awesome limited edition Hacktoberfest t-shirt.
+I will keep this blog post updated with the latest updates & news about Hacktoberfest.
+Feel free to give your feedback & constructive criticism in the comments section.

+Stay Safe, everyone!
 Step 1 - Register yourself for Hacktoberfest Registration is pretty simple!